symbol/symbol-docs/source/concepts/aggregate-transaction.rst

     Paying for others fees

 Alice sends 10 € to Bob using a payment app.
 But she doesn’t have any XEM to pay the blockchain transaction fee.
-Creating an aggregate bonded transaction, she can convert USD to XEM to pay the fee.
+By creating an aggregate bonded transaction, she can convert USD to XEM to pay the fee.

 Now Alice and Bob can use NEM blockchain without ever having to buy or hold XEM.
 Since the app creator can put their own branding on the open source payment app, Alice and Bob may not even know they are using blockchain.